New York City Center: Opening and early years

+City Center (interior pictured) opened on December 11, 1943.

 City Center opened on December 11, 1943, with a concert by the New York Philharmonic and a birthday party for La Guardia.
-The publicist Jean Dalrymple was appointed as volunteer director of public relations.
+Publicist Jean Dalrymple was appointed as volunteer director of public relations.
 The first theatrical show was a revival of Rachel Crothers's play Susan and God, on December 13, 1943.
 Initially, City Center presented revivals of successful Broadway shows to attract as many visitors as possible.
 Performers who appeared at City Center between the 1940s and 1960s included Helen Hayes, Montgomery Clift, Orson Welles, Gwen Verdon, Charlton Heston, Marcel Marceau, Bob Fosse, Nicholas Magallanes, Francisco Moncion, Tallulah Bankhead, Vincent Price, Jessica Tandy, Hume Cronyn, Uta Hagen, and Christopher Walken.

 The newly-established New York City Opera started performing at City Center in February 1944 under director Laszlo Halasz; the New York City Symphony Orchestra, led by Leopold Stokowski, debuted at City Center the next month.
 NBC initially sponsored all of City Center's concerts and music performances.
 The theater's first several shows were profitable, even though ticket prices were capped at $1.65.
 By the end of the first operating season in May 1944, the theater had grossed over $414,000 from 171 performances, which had attracted 346,000 guests.
 City Center recorded a net profit of $844.
 This prompted City Center officials to make plans for their own ballet company and repertory theater company.